Transfer and Evaluated Credit Sources

 The following degree program requirements can only consider transfer course work from institutions accredited by the following accreditors: Middle States Association of Colleges and Schools, New England Association of Schools and Colleges, Higher Learning Commission, Northwest Commission on Colleges and Universities, Southern Association of Colleges and Schools, Western Association of Schools and Colleges (Senior and Junior Colleges).

-Associate in Applied Science in Nursing – Nursing Component, Lifespan Developmental Psychology, Sociology Core, Anatomy and Physiology, and Microbiology.
+Associate in Applied Science in Nursing – Nursing Major Core, Lifespan Developmental Psychology, sociology requirement, Anatomy and Physiology, and Microbiology.

-Associate in Science in Nursing – Nursing Component, Lifespan Developmental Psychology, Sociology Core, Anatomy and Physiology, and Microbiology.
+Associate in Science in Nursing – Nursing Component, Lifespan Developmental Psychology, sociology requirement, Anatomy and Physiology, and Microbiology.

-LPN to Bachelor of Science in Nursing – Nursing Component, Ethics, Lifespan Developmental Psychology, Sociology Core, Statistics, Anatomy and Physiology, and Microbiology.
+LPN to Bachelor of Science in Nursing – Nursing Component, Ethics, Lifespan Developmental Psychology, sociology requirement, Statistics, Anatomy and Physiology, and Microbiology.

-Technology Degree Programs – For accrediting bodies not listed above, faculty must review syllabi for core course work to be considered in transfer for the following degree programs: Bachelor of Science in Nuclear Engineering Technology (including dual degree with MBA), Bachelor of Science in Electrical Engineering Technology, Bachelor of Science in Information Technology (including dual degrees with MBA and MS in Cybersecurity), Bachelor of Science in Cybersecurity.
+Technology Degree Programs – For accrediting bodies not listed above, faculty must review syllabi for core and concentration course work to be considered in transfer for the following degree programs: Bachelor of Science in Nuclear Engineering Technology (including dual degree with MBA), Bachelor of Science in Electrical Engineering Technology, Bachelor of Science in Information Technology (including dual degrees with MBA and MS in Cybersecurity), Bachelor of Science in Cybersecurity.
+For the Bachelor of Science in Computer Science, faculty must review syllabi for discrete mathematics, major core course in statistics, technology, computer science, information technology, and the concentration.

 Military Credit

-The primary method for considering college credit for military learning experiences is the submission of an official Joint Services Transcript (JST) listing American Council on Education (ACE) recommended credits or an Air University/Community College of the Air Force transcript.
+The primary method for considering college credit for military learning experiences is the submission of an official Joint Services Transcript (JST) listing American Council on Education (ACE)-recommended credits.
+Credit must be presented on a document to award credit.
+Therefore, additional official or supporting documentation may be needed to award credit.
 In addition, Excelsior considers degree applicable college-level transfer credit for the following military experiences:

-2. Air University and Community College of the Air Force – Excelsior will consider credit for institutionally accredited course work from Air University and the Community College of the Air Force.
+- Air University and Community College of the Air Force – Excelsior will consider credit for institutionally accredited course work from Air University and the Community College of the Air Force (CCAF) transcript.

-6. Defense Language & Foreign Service Institute Courses and Defense Language Proficiency Tests – Excelsior considers in transfer credit for the Defense Language Institute courses, Defense Language Proficiency Tests (DLPT), and Foreign Service Institute courses.
+- Defense Language & Foreign Service Institute Courses and Defense Language Proficiency Tests – Excelsior considers in transfer credit for the Defense Language Institute courses, Defense Language Proficiency Tests (DLPT), and Foreign Service Institute courses.
+Credit must be presented on an official DLPT transcript or signed DA330 submitted directly by an Education Office.

 International Credit